 Arang Kel Location

-Arang Kel in neelum valley Azad Kashmir Pakistan is a village, a tourist destination within the Neelam district of Azad Jammu and Kashmir, Pakistan.
-It is located at the top of the mountain above from Kel at an altitude of 8,379 feet (2,554 m).
+Arang Kel in Neelum Valley Azad Kashmir Pakistan is a village, a tourist destination within the Neelam district of Azad Jammu and Kashmir, Pakistan.
+It is located at the top of the mountain above Kel at an altitude of 8,379 feet (2,554 m).
 It is like a large plain on top of a hill.

 How to reach Arang Kel in Neelum Valley Azad Kashmir